mike-remo/stock-analysis/docs/data-dictionary.md

 | reportedEPS | Earnings Per Share (EPS) as reported by company |

 ## quarter_eps
 Fact table for the quarterly EPS data.
-We may cross reference this to the stocks table when perfmoring data analysis.
+We may cross reference this to the stocks table when performing data analysis.
 | column | description |
 | --- | --- |
 | symbol | instrument symbol (ticker) |